ricardoquesada/unijoysticle/DOCUMENTATION.md

 * DO NOT plug the UniJoystiCle WiFi receiver to the Commodore 64 yet
 * Power the UniJoystiCle WiFi receiver.
 Either with:
   * a micro USB cable: You can use the USB of a computer, or directly to the power socket using a regular USB power adapter.
-  * or via the barrel jack: Anything between 5.5V and 12V with 500mA should be fine.
-As an example, a regular 9V battery should work (although it is not very efficient).
-It might even be possible to get the power from the datasette port.
+  * or via the barrel jack: Anything between 5V and 12V with 500mA should be fine
+     * It is possible to get the power from the datasette port (or the expansion port, or user port) using the correct cable.
+Take into account the the WiFi device might need as much as 400ma to work.
+     * A regular 9V battery works, although it is not very efficient
 * Wait a few seconds and you should see two LEDs.
-The color is not important
+That means that the device booted, and you can connect to it.

 <img class="" src="https://lh3.googleusercontent.com/mFqRvn15aHQGBgtxXAztYggZdZfuW5j25pDKyW7hDaVNp3BLgNDDlKC3449NrG75C80gITnOUsPxNA=w914-h1670-no" width="279" height="153" />